Vorinostat (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you use valproic acid (Depakene®) or a blood thinner (such as warfarin, Coumadin®).
+- Some medicines may affect how vorinostat works.
+Tell your doctor if you are using valproic acid or a blood thinner (including warfarin).

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, anemia, diabetes, stomach or bowel problems, a mineral imbalance (such as low potassium, calcium, or magnesium in your blood), or a history of blood clots.
+- Tell your doctor if you have liver disease, heart problems, diabetes, stomach or bowel problems (including nausea, vomiting, diarrhea), fluid or electrolyte imbalance, or a history of blood clots.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.